Dampness within your property means your walls may become cold, which could possibly lead to condensation, and the development of mould.

 If you spot any type of damp in your home, it is crucial to regain control of the amount of moisture that could be entering and exiting your home.
 A dry home is a healthy home and mould cannot grow if the home is dry.

 Here at Peter Cox, we offer both damp proofing and condensation control techniques to get your home back in order.
-To arrange a damp and condensation survey, book here.
+For more information and help about black mould in the home contact our experts on 0808 273 2138 or arrange for an expert to visit your property and conduct a damp and condensation survey by completing our online form.